helencho/smood/docs/README.md

 ### Phase 2: Moods and Activities (3 days)

-**Objective:** Activities and Moods that can be created, edited, and destroyed through the API.
+**Objective:** Activities and Moods that can be created, edited, and destroyed.

 ### Phase 3: Visualize Moods and Activities (3 days)